-PEERS® for Adolescents is a 14-week evidence-based skills intervention for teens with ASD that teaches social skills.
+PEERS for Teens Program: PEERS® for Teens is a 14-week evidence-based skills intervention for teens with ASD that teaches social skills.
 SARRC is recruiting for typically developing teenagers (8th to 12th grade) to serve as peer mentors in our PEERS program.
-For more information about SARRC’s PEERS program, please contact a member of our team at 602.218.8184 or ALyon@autismcenter.org.

-This is a supported inclusive clinical program that helps teens explore their interests and abilities in a variety of work environments while learning important skills to enhance their ability to live and work more independently.
+CommunityWorks: This is a supported inclusive clinical program that helps teens explore their interests and abilities in a variety of work environments while learning important skills to enhance their ability to live and work more independently.
 We are always looking for volunteer teen Peer Mentors ages 13-18, who will have the opportunity to learn leadership skills through their role as a volunteer mentor.
-For more information on program dates or to register as a Peer Mentor please contact our Family Resource Team at 602.606.9806.

 mentorship volunteer CONTACT